 Battle of Bristoe Station

-The regiment ran out of ammunition and resorted to throwing rocks at attacking Union soldiers while defending the Unfinished Railroad
+The regiment ran out of ammunition and resorted to throwing rocks at attacking Union soldiers while defending the Unfinished Railroad.
+It is referenced on a trailside marker on the Deep Cut loop trail on the Manassas battlefield.

 Battle of Chantilly